microsoft/reverse-proxy/docs/docfx/articles/config-files.md

           "Path": "{**catch-all}"
         }
       },
+      "first-partitioned-route" : {
+        // Matches requests targeting tenants "one", "two" and "three" and route them to www.somewhere.com "ClusterId": "first-partitioned-cluster",
+        "Match": {
+          "Path": "/tenant/{tenant_id}/{**remainder}",
+          "PathParameters": [ // The path parameters to match, unspecified if any {
+              "Name": "tenant_id", // Name of the path parameter "Values": [ "one", "two", "three" ], // Matches are against any of these values "Mode": "Exact", // or "Prefix", "Contains", "NotContains" "IsCaseSensitive": true
+            }
+          ]
+        },
+      },
+      "second-partitioned-route" : {
+        // Matches requests targeting tenants "four" and "five" (in a case insentive way) and route them to www.elsewhere.com "ClusterId": "second-partitioned-cluster",
+        "Match": {
+          "Path": "/tenant/{tenant_id}/{**remainder}",
+          "PathParameters": [ // The path parameters to match, unspecified if any {
+              "Name": "tenant_id", // Name of the path parameter "Values": [ "fOUr", "FiVE" ], // Matches are against any of these values "Mode": "Exact", // or "Prefix", "Contains", "NotContains" "IsCaseSensitive": false
+            }
+          ]
+        }
+      },
       "allrouteprops" : {
         // matches /something/* and routes to "allclusterprops" "ClusterId": "allclusterprops", // Name of one of the clusters